Mohamed-Nusry/product-catalog-app/README.md

 - The app will run on `http://localhost:8000` by default
 - The Postman collection is added under `Prerequisites` folder

-# Used Versions
+# Used Main Technologies

-PHP 8.2
-Laravel 10
+- Laravel 10
+- PHP 8.2
-MYSQL
+- MYSQL
+- PHPUnit Test

 # Sample Credentials